halohalospecial/atom-elmjutsu/README.md

 ![sidekick2](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/sidekick2.gif?raw=true)

 ### <a name="infer-expression-type">`Elmjutsu: Infer Expression Type`
-* Select some text or make sure that the cursor is between whitespaces before invoking this command.
+* Select some text or make sure that the cursor is between whitespaces or before a closing parenthesis before invoking this command.
 * Make sure that `Elm Make Path` is properly configured in the package settings.
 * You should also have `Show Types in Tooltip` checked in the package settings (or the Sidekick panel visible) to be able to see the inferred types.
 * This uses the trick described in [Type Bombs in Elm](http://blog.jenkster.com/2016/11/type-bombs-in-elm.html) and may sometimes be inaccurate.